 "ang sarap bumiyhe kpg phil airlines ang sinasakyan ko,compotable hangang mkalapag ang airbus nila "

 Philippine Airlines, often abbreviated as PAL is the national airline and flag carrier of the Philippines.
 Founded in 1941 it is one of the oldest commercial airlines in Asia and Philippine Airlines was also the largest airline in Asia before the Asian Financial Crisis hit in 1997.
 The airline was severely hit: it had to drop almost all its routes and lay-off thousands of employees.
 Since a few years PAL is again rising from the ashes and is rapidly expanding its fleet and routes.

-Philippine Airlines is a large airline from Philippines that flies to over 75 destinations.
+Philippine Airlines flies to over 74 destinations.
 Most Philippine Airlines flights are for destinations in Philippines but Philippine Airlines has international flights to several other countries as well, like for example Japan and China.
-From its main base in Manila 120 flights depart every week.
+From its main base in Manila 119 flights depart every week.
 Many people who look for Philippine Airlines tickets look for flights to Cebu and Kalibo.